Duke-Allen/cartographer-configuration/README.md

 # cartographer-configuration
-Here are my configuration for running cartographer
+Here are my configuration for running cartographer only with lidar